Skip to main content

 When OOM kills are detected on a workload, Thoras:

-1. Bumps memory requests for affected containers by a 1.2x multiplier, computed from the average current container memory request across all running pods.
+1. Bumps memory requests and limits for affected containers by a 1.2x multiplier, computed independently from the average current memory request and limit across all running pods.
+Both request and limit are raised since the kernel OOM-kills based on the limit, and request guarantees node memory.

 2. Applies the adjustment to running pods and any newly created pods.
 For running pods, Thoras uses your update_policy: it attempts an in-place resize first (if enabled), and falls back to a rolling restart (if enabled) when resize fails or is not supported.
 Any pods created or rescheduled in the meantime (e.g., evictions, scale-out) automatically receive the adjusted memory regardless of whether the resize or restart succeeds.